magal1337/dataform.nvim/README.md

 🔮 It's recommended to use these commands encapsulated in some custom keymaps to make it more convenient.
 Choose what suits you best.
 ## 📖 Syntax Highlight
+From a syntax perspective sqlx acts like a combination of `sql` and `js` and the aim of this project is to support both syntaxes in parody with how [Dataform](https://github.com/dataform-co/dataform) uses them, more precisely:

+- The javascript supported by NodeJs
+- The sql supported by BigQuery

 ✨ Still under development...
 ## 🏰 How to contribute
 To know more on how to contribute please check our [Contributing Guide](https://github.com/magal1337/dataform.nvim/blob/main/CONTRIBUTING.md)